ojask99/healthaware/README.md

 # **MedAI Platform - AI-Powered Healthcare Diagnostics**

 ## **Overview**
-**MedAI** is an AI-powered healthcare platform designed to streamline medical diagnostics through cutting-edge technologies like image classification, OCR-based report parsing, and AI chatbots.
+**HealthAware** is an AI-powered healthcare platform designed to streamline medical diagnostics through cutting-edge technologies like image classification, OCR-based report parsing, and AI chatbots.
 Our solution aims to empower both individuals and healthcare institutions by providing fast, accurate, and accessible tools for disease detection and medical decision-making.

 ---